KugelschreiberY/SmartFlowerPot/README.md

 - 10: collector of transistor

 Although I am not happy using two batteries, this is one solution to the problem that the power supply of the micro controller (3.3V) does not suffice for the water pump.
 Please note as well that instead of the Adafruit Feather you can use any other micro controller.
-An Arduino Uno for example has the advantage of now requiring another power source (but the lack of no wifi: see section "Using the flower pot without the monitoring system").
+An Arduino Uno for example has the advantage of not requiring another power source (but it has no wifi: see section "Using the flower pot without the monitoring system").

-To offer a nicely distributed water supply for your plant, you can create a plastic pipe circuit, which is connected to the water pump.
+To offer a nicely distributed water supply for your plant, cut some holes in the plastic pipe and connect it to the water pump.

-TODO: offer picture of water pump circuit

 ### Instructions for setting up the micro controller